-It means actually going through experiences of suffering for righteousness sake (Matthew 5:10-11, 1 Peter 3:14)… suffering in our battles to do good and do how our Heavenly Father would want us to, in order to please Him.
+It means actually going through experiences of suffering for righteousness sake (Matthew 5:10-11, 1 Peter 3:14)… suffering in our battles to overcome evil with good and to do how our Heavenly Father would want us to, in order to please Him.

-By resisting unto death, it must cost us our lives to be faithful to the truth and righteousness, and our Heavenly Father seeks such as will be faithful until death.
-If it be the surrendering up of fleshly interests, or perhaps careers or prestige or positions of authority, or your good name being spoken of in a wrong or unkind way, then one will thank God for all the experiences endured patiently with great joy in the precious promises of the Bible, seeking more and more, day by day, to clean out in ourselves what needs to be cleaned, relying on the strength of the LORD as our physical bodies waste away (2 Corinthians 4:16) due to the severity of the trying experiences, and try even more to seek to AGAPE and pray for those dear ones who perhaps may not see the good in us, and thank GOD for their presence in our lives, for it is actually such who do help us develop the highest form of love, agape love.
-Such are used as instruments by our Heavenly Father to exercise in us greater humility and develop the glorious fruits of the spirit which the LORD wishes to see developed and be maintained such as long suffering, patience, cheerful endurance!
+By resisting unto death, it must cost us our ALL to be faithful to the truth and righteousness, and our Heavenly Father seeks such as will be “faithful until death” (Revelation 2:10).
+If it be the surrendering up of fleshly interests, or perhaps careers or prestige or positions of authority, or reputation, then one will thank God for all the experiences endured patiently with great joy in the precious promises of the Bible, seeking more and more, day by day, to clean out in ourselves what needs to be cleaned, relying on the strength of the Lord to renew the new mind in Christ (2 Corinthians 4:16).

-Consider opening up the Bible and just for this exercise focusing on all the promises you can see in one of the Books of the Bible.
+Consider opening up the Bible and just for this exercise focusing on all the precious promises in the Bible.

-You will be transported into another world in your mind, if you focus on such joys and pleasures of what we can already cling onto NOW as one’s journey of maturing in the Faith into Christ continues.
-Let us focus moment by moment on overcoming the challenges that would help make GOD as well pleased as is possible with the time that remains in our lives.
-This is what our covenant of sacrifice is all about.
+You will be transported into another world in your mind, if you focus on the joy in Christ which God’s people can now have through faith in Christ.
+Let us focus moment by moment on overcoming the challenges that would help make God as well pleased as is possible with the time that remains in our lives.

 It is good to remember that DIVINE TIME is not HUMAN TIME.
-So let us PATIENTLY ENDURE ALL & ANY EXPERIENCES, striving to develop the kind of patience that GOD has toward us (2 Peter 3:9) and in our daily imperfections of the flesh.
-We could think of it like this… if one day for the LORD is 1000 years for humans (Psalm 90:4), then:
+So let us patiently endure all the testings of our Faith, striving to develop the kind of patience that God has toward us (2 Peter 3:9) and in our daily imperfections of the flesh.

 Our Christian warfare involves